rpa-micro-focus/cs-designer-project-refactor/README.md

 III.
 Closing the Session (projects check-in)
 ============================================
-  6. Run upload_projects
+  6. Run **upload_projects**
-     - provide Session Token obtained in the first step
+     - provide **Session Token** obtained in the first step
      - all your changes (so far made on the OO worker node local file system only) will be replicated to the particular user's workspace in Designer
      - your Session is over and all data (user passwords, user project files) are removed from the OO worker node file system
-         - unless you provide input parameter keep_session = true; in such a case, you may continue with your refactorings to run flows as in chapter II. (this option is good to verify refactoring made so far; see chapter IV.)
+         - unless you provide input parameter _keep_session = true_; in such a case, you may continue with your refactorings to run flows as in chapter II. (this option is good to verify refactoring made so far; see chapter IV.)
      - if your project is linked with a GIT repo, nothing is commited/pushed to the repo yet (you have still the choice of dropping your changes with no impact)

 IV.
 Verify refactored projects